 The outstanding contribution made by the people of the Netherlands to the technology of handling water is admirably demonstrated by the installations in the Kinderdijk-Elshout area.
 Construction of hydraulic works for the drainage of land for agriculture and settlement began in the Middle Ages and have continued uninterruptedly to the present day.
 The site illustrates all the typical features associated with this technology – dikes, reservoirs, pumping stations, administrative buildings and a series of beautifully preserved windmills.

 When people say they are visiting the Netherlands, this would be the #1 thing I’d recommend they go see outside of Amsterdam.
-Kinderdjik is stereotype of what people think of as the Netherlands, and is actually a great historical lesson on how the Netherlands was created.
+Kinderdjik is a stereotype of what people think of as the Netherlands and is actually a great historical lesson on how the Netherlands was created.

 View the complete list of UNESCO World Heritage Sites in The Netherlands.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.